vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 my digestion as I thought my appetite (particularly protein intake) was tailored to me doing strength exercise, so that my digestion would proceed better if I resumed the strength exercise.

+## 2024-06-16: skipping of exercises for a morning grocery store trip

+On Sunday 2024-06-16, it was fairly hot, and I wanted to not go out in the late morning or afternoon/evening.
+I also needed to do grocery store purchases.
+So, I skipped my morning jogging and strength exercises and instead went out for grocery shopping in the morning.